0xbeedao/agent-arena/docs/lab-notes.md

 - [ ] Add messaging to contest machine state changes
 - [ ] Move forward to the setup machine step
 - [ ] Make the CP have a contest status page that listens to events and updates the contest page

+## 2025-05-30 19:30:10

+Continued work on the contest flow - now working on the setup machine.
+I think that I should move the big prompt to the actual arena agent side of the house.
+This will allow me to more easily play with different styles of feature generation, by using different strategies for it.

+Also, I think that the state machines should save state to DB on change, which will allow for easier "hydration" of the machines on re-entry.

+Could also use a "pause" option on all the machines for testing - so that they don't auto-step to end.